Pennine Way Complete (19 Days & 18Nights)19 Days & 18 Nights 4.6 Read 67 reviews

 Frith Lodge is a 300-year-old Swaledale farmhouse which has been lovingly restored and refurbished.
 They have 3 doubles and 2 twin bedrooms which are all en-suite, have tea and coffee making facilities include fresh milk and homemade biscuits and each bedroom has FreeSat TV, hairdryer, welcome guide and breathtaking views from every window.
 Their guest lounge has stunning views and is the perfect place to rest and relax after a day walking.

 After departing from Keld, pass through Stonesdale Moor and onwards to Tan Hill, where you will find the infamous Tan Hill Inn (England’s highest pub), a great place to stop for lunch if you can time it right.
-Then head off across Sleightholme Moor before arriving in the delightful town of Middleton-in-Teesdale on the banks of the River Tees.
+Then head off across Sleightholme Moor before reaching the small town of Bowes and its castle, a Norman keep dating from 1087.
+Then walk to Baldersdale.
+Before arriving in the delightful town of Middleton-in-Teesdale on the banks of the River Tees.

 Brunswick House is a charming stone built Teesdale village guest house, dating from 1760, offering luxury bed and breakfast accommodation.
 In each room there is a flat screen TV/DVD player with freeview digital channels, CD player, radio, hair dryer, fridge with complimentary mineral water and fresh milk and tea/coffee making facilities.
 Luxuriously furnished and decorated, their bedrooms offer a lovely space in which to relax.